Jeff Linkenbach

-Jeffrey Scott "Jeff" Linkenbach II (born June 9, 1987) is a former American football guard.
+Jeffrey Scott Linkenbach II (born June 9, 1987) is an American former professional football player who was a guard in the National Football League (NFL).
 He was signed by the Indianapolis Colts as an undrafted free agent in 2010.
-He played college football at Cincinnati and high school football at Margaretta High School in Castalia, OH.
+He played college football for the Cincinnati Bearcats and high school football at Margaretta High School in Castalia, OH.

 Professional career

 Indianapolis Colts

 On September 8, 2010 Linkenbach signed with the Indianapolis Colts as an undrafted free agent.
 On August 29, 2011 Linkenbach was named the teams starting right tackle.
 On July 29, 2012 Linkenbach was moved to left guard.
 On March 11, 2013, the Colts tendered Linkenbach at the original-round level and on March 28 re-signed Linkenbach to a one-year. $1.323 million contract.

 Kansas City Chiefs

 On March 12, 2014 Linkenbach signed with the Kansas City Chiefs.
 The deal was a one-year $900,000 contract.

 Miami Dolphins

 After Linkenbach's contract with the Chiefs expired he visited the Miami Dolphins on April 21, 2015.
 The following day Linkenbach signed a one-year, $795,000 contract with the team.
 On December 16, 2015 Linkenbach was waived.